Victory-byte/VEOX-OS/local-command-hub/README.md

-Built in Rust.
-Runs in your terminal.
-Thinks on its own.
+Built in Rust.Runs in your terminal.Thinks on its own.